StatGenPRD/GDCgtx/HowToRun.md

 Below are some tips for re-running under different scenarios:

 ### <a name="FailedJobs">Failed jobs</a>
-If any of the chunk child-jobs are interrupted for any reason (e.g. server goes down), you can resume the analysis where it left off by ...
+If any of the chunk child-jobs were interrupted for any reason (e.g. server goes down), you can resume the analysis where it left off by ...
 BE SURE TO ADDRESS OVERWRITING OF OUT/ERR/LOG Files

 ### <a name="EditConfig">Edited analysis configuration</a>
 If you have decided to change the analysis configuration, the type of change will dictate how to proceed.